Ehmannr/Vaulted/README.md

 2.)
 An installation of MySQL (for building and utilizing the database backend) 3.)
 A way to host a local sever with php and connect with SQL database (I use XamPP)

+more indepth installations instuctions to come when .exe is added

 ## Usage